Margaret Jenkins: Choreography

-The evening will feature live music performed by Paul Dresher as well as Rinde Eckert and Margaret Jenkins in reprised excerpts of Shorebirds Atlantic from 1988.

 Accomplishments

 As an organizer and enthusiast for dance, Jenkins served as Artistic Consultant to Dance About, a dance facility at the UC Berkeley Extension in San Francisco; sat on the steering committee for the 2002 International Women's Day Conference in San Francisco; and facilitated a showcase for presenters to be introduced to the work of Swedish choreographers in Stockholm.
 She was a founding member of the Bay Area Dance Coalition and of Dance/USA, serving on its first Board of Directors.
 She was on the Board of Directors of Yerba Buena Center for the Arts in San Francisco for six years.
 She remains an active participant on panels across the United States.

-Jenkins is committed to advancing the health and future of the field of dance through a variety of projects.
-In 2004, she and her Company launched CHIME (Choreographers in Mentorship Exchange).
-CHIME is a unique mentorship program that fosters creative exchange and long-term relationships between emerging and established choreographers, creating an arena for the critical analysis of choreography outside of the academic environment.
-Coinciding with the commencement of CHIME, she opened her new studio, the Margaret Jenkins Dance Lab, in the South of Market area of San Francisco, her seventh working space in San Francisco, since 1970.
-In the last 12 years, CHIME expanded to include CHIME in Southern California, which engages artists in Los Angeles County, and CHIME Across Borders, which brings internationally renowned masters of dance, in a position titled as Chair, to San Francisco to work with locally established choreographers.
-CHIME Across Borders Chairs have included choreographers David Gordon, Ralph Lemon, Elizabeth Streb, Tere O’Connor and Dana Reitz.
-For the 10th anniversary of CHIME in 2014 and 2016, Ms. Jenkins mentored 3 dance artists in San Francisco and will continue this program in 2018.

 In addition, Jenkins conceived The National Dance Lab (NDL) a “product-driven,” as opposed to “market-driven,” model for creativity in the performing arts.
 Jenkins has also helped to structure and implement Choreographers in Action (CIA), a unique gathering of Bay Area choreographers who, in combination and collaboration, posit solutions to the myriad of issues that surround the working artist.
 Similarly, Jenkins was one of the founding members of the Center for Creative Research (CCR) based in New York, which was a collection of eleven senior choreographers who came together under the leadership of Sam Miller and Dana Whitco to create artistic research residencies within universities.
 She was on the first board of directors of Dance USA and served on the board of YBCA for six years.

+In 2014, SFGate claimed that "Few modern dance companies in the Bay Area have survived as long as the Margaret Jenkins Dance Company."
+It went on to say that even fewer have continued to be as innovative as her dance company.